metricly/metricly-docs/content/api/api-notifications.md

 ## About the Notifications API

-CloudWisdom's Metrics API can be used to review metrics.
+CloudWisdom's Notifications API can be used to list, create, delete, inspect, and edit notifications.
 You can test these endpoints by visiting our [Swagger page](https://app.metricly.com/swagger-ui.html#/notifications) and by clicking the interactive buttons below.

 ## GET to /notifications